ackleymi/MASimpleMap/README.md

 ## Usage
 Includes the following useful basic iOS7 Mapkit features

--Plot current location
+- Plot current location
--Zoom to current location
+- Zoom to current location
--Searches local area around the current location for places that match your keyword -Plots several points with distances
+- Searches local area around the current location for places that match your keyword
+- Plots several points with distances
--Organizes useful data from the plotted points (telephone, website, distance, address, etc.) into a table -Highly customizable
+- Organizes useful data from the plotted points (telephone, website, distance, address, etc.) into a table
+- Highly customizable

 ## License